tanc7/PyMirai/README.md

 7. Replace the clumsy 20-word guessing queue with a more efficient and customizable wordlist of tens of thousands of credential attempts and simply read it into a list and iterate through it (the bot/worm carries this wordlist, which has a marginal impact on overall file size)
 8. Replace all C libraries with Python module equivalents
 9. Add first modulette: Auto-generate router-phishing pages.
 It has to copy the brand and logo of the router itself after identifying MAC addr vendor.
 The worm should spawn these phishing pages periodically and listen for a response (credentials entered) in order to pwn the router

+# Notes

+Scattered throughout the directories are a few README.md and NOTES.md files.
+These are just "journal entries" of my findings during the reverse engineering process.
+Also, it may contain helpful clues, such as how to use CTypes to directly call functions from the original code.

+I wrote these notes to document the code so I can come back to it later if I need it.